Ryan Kolonich felt fear flooding his mind as emergency medical technicians (EMTs) loaded him into a helicopter.

 The day after the surgery, Ryan asked Dr. Shaw if he would walk again.

 “He told me that he could not promise me anything, couldn’t promise me I’d ever walk, I’d ever stand again,” Ryan says.
 “And I completely understand why he did that.
 He was still optimistic, and that was the good news.
 But that was probably the toughest news I have ever heard in my life.”

 With so much life ahead of him, Ryan wanted to regain as much function as he could.
 And he also knew it would take a lot of work to get there.

 “My main thought at that time was, ‘Try,'” Ryan says.
 “Give it your all.
 What’s the worst that happens?
 Maybe I get better, maybe I don’t, but I knew one thing.
 I was going to try my hardest, at least.
 I wasn’t just going to give up.”

 Ryan met his physical and occupational therapists when he was still at UPMC Presbyterian.
 After a short stay at UPMC Montefiore, he was transferred to the UPMC Rehabilitation Institute at UPMC Mercy for the bulk of his rehabilitation.

-Joseph Everhart, DPT, NCS, a physical therapist with UPMC Centers for Rehab Services who worked with Ryan extensively, said Ryan was “on the same page” with his therapists from the start.
+Joseph Everhart, DPT, NCS, a physical therapist with UPMC Rehabilitation Institute who worked with Ryan extensively, said Ryan was “on the same page” with his therapists from the start.
 He knew he had a difficult process ahead of him.